 Find out what type of candy your secretary (or para) likes.
 Buy it for them regularly.

 Get on the good side of your information technology staff.
 The same advice goes for your custodial staff.

-Visit with all your building administrators and special education faculty regularly.
+Visit with all your building administrators and special education and related service providers regularly.
 Make them know you care about their concerns.

 Try not to take work home with you.
 Understand that your work will be there for you in the morning, it's okay to leave it there overnight.

 Your mental health and well-being are important; you need to be on your "A Game" so you can fully serve those around you!

 Try not to take things personally.
 Realize that working in schools can be challenging for everyone.

 When you are asked tough questions, realize it's because people believe you know the answer and are willing to help.
 You are not going to know all the answers, but you are often the best suited to answer the tough questions, so take your best shot at answering the tough questions.
 If you don't know, then find the answer and follow up with that person later.